 The goal of the program will be to promote aquatic readiness and confidence, allowing students to develop skills necessary for swimming and other water activities.
 Qualified swimming teachers will teach classes and the pool will be supervised by two lifeguards in accordance to Hong Kong regulations.

 PYP believes that “learning about and through arts is fundamental to the development of the whole child, promoting creativity, critical thinking, problem-solving skills and social interactions.

 The arts develop innovative thinking and creative use of technologies, and in so doing prepare students to participate fully in this multifaceted world” (Making the PYP Happen, p.
 125).

 The Primary Visual Art curriculum gives students an opportunity to explore a range of art materials and media.
 Visual art enables students to communicate in powerful ways that go beyond their spoken language ability, fostering creativity and self-discovery.

 Artwork may be related to the unit of inquiry being taught in the classroom and used to develop ideas, skills and perception.
 The creative process is seen as a driving force in learning through inquiry.

-Visual art is divided into two strands, responding and creating, as seen below.
+Visual art is divided into two strands, responding and creating.